 Similarly, in the years 2014 and 2015, UPSC Mains (GS II) questions were based on the National Human Rights Commission topic.
 Therefore, it holds high relevance and importance in the point of UPSC Mains Examination.
-To know more about the previous year's questions, check the linked article.

 FAQ about National Human Rights Commission (NHRC)